hamburgerIcon

 What is Postpartum Gas?

 Many people are confused about what is postpartum gas as it can sound like a complicated medical term.
 To put it simply, postpartum refers to the period after childbirth.
 The flatulence or excessive build-up of gases that a woman experiences after childbirth is called postpartum gas.
 Sometimes, women experience both constipation, and flatulence simultaneously.
-Postpartum gas is often connected with hormonal changes according to medical experts.
+According to medical experts, the question how long does postpartum gas last, may be affected by hormonal changes.

 You may also like: Postpartum Complications: Everything You Need to Know